gdotgordon/ipverify/README.md

 The unit tests use the "table-driven" approach to writing tests where possible (which is to say almost always).

-There is also an integration test under tests/integration that focuses heavily on concurrent execution.
-You can run that from the root directory by invoking: `go test -tags=integration -v -race -count=1 ./tests/integration`.
+There is also an integration test under tests/integration that focuses on end-to-end and concurrent execution.
+You can run the integration tests from the root directory by invoking: `go test -tags=integration -v -race -count=1 ./tests/integration`.
 This test runs outside the container, and looks for the ephemeral port by searching for the container by name.
 If you've started the container through `docker-compose`, this should work fine, as the tests know which server name to look for.

 ## Key Items and Artifacts and How To Run the IP Verify Service
 There are three endpoints: